 Then in May, 2011, we invited Austin Wilson, a recent graduate of Moody Bible Institute with a degree in Communications/Publishing, to be my Executive Associate.

-Robert Wolgemuth has been in the publishing business for over thirty-seven years.
-A former president of Thomas Nelson Publishers, he is the owner of Wolgemuth & Associates, Inc.
+Robert Wolgemuth has been in the media business for thrity-nine years.
+A former president of Thomas Nelson Publishers, he is the owner of Wolgemuth & Associates, Inc., a literary agency exclusively representing the writing work of more than one hundred authors.

 Dr. Wolgemuth is a speaker and best-selling author of over twenty books.
-His books include, She Calls Me Daddy, the notes to the Dad’s Bible, The Most Important Place on Earth and What’s in the Bible: The Story of God through Time and Eternity, co-written with R.C.
+His books include, She Calls Me Daddy, the notes to the Dad’s Devotional Bible, The Most Important Place on Earth, and What’s in the Bible: The Story of God through Time and Eternity, co-written with R.C.
 Sproul.
-His other collaborative works include Men of the Bible, The Most Important Year in a Man’s Life, Seven Things You Better Have Nailed Down before All Hell Breaks Loose and She Still Calls Me Daddy.
-His newest book, Couples of the Bible: A One-Year Devotional Study of Couples in Scripture, a collaboration with his wife, Bobbie, was published in the spring of 2013.
+His other collaborative works include Men of the Bible, The Most Important Year in a Man’s Life, and She Still Calls Me Daddy.

 Among his professional accomplishments, he has served two terms as the Chairman of the Evangelical Christian Publishers Association.

 A 1969 graduate of Taylor University, from where he received an honorary doctorate in May, 2005, Dr. Wolgemuth is the father of two grown daughters, two sons-in-law, and five grandchildren.
-He and Bobbie, his wife of over 42 years, live in Central Florida where Robert is an elder and Sunday school teacher at the First Presbyterian Church of Orlando.
+He and his wife, Nancy DeMoss Wolgemuth, live in Michigan.

 Andrew has been surrounded, challenged, taught, and blessed by books and great authors for his entire life, and he’s had the privilege of working with them as a literary agent since 2005.
 His first official paycheck came from Wolgemuth & Hyatt Publishers a couple of decades ago.
 His second employer was Can-Do Trash and Recycling Service.
 That was a good gig (though likely his only venture into waste disposal services), but it’s significantly less relevant to his present occupation.